code4it-dev/c4it-hugo/content/article/2023/100-advanced-integration-tests-webapplicationfactory/index.md

 _This article first appeared on [Code4IT 🐧](https://www.code4it.dev/)_

-As I often say, a few Integration Tests are often more useful that a ton of Unit Tests.
+As I often say, a few Integration Tests are often more useful than a ton of Unit Tests.
 Focusing on Integration Tests instead that on Unit Tests has the benefit of ensuring that the system behaves correctly regardless of the internal implementation.

-In this article, I used the Chain of Responsibility pattern, so Unit Tests would be tighlty coupled to the Handlers.
+In this article, I used the Chain of Responsibility pattern, so Unit Tests would be tightly coupled to the Handlers.
 If we decided to move to another pattern, we would have to delete all the existing tests and rewrite everything from scratch.

 Therefore, in my opinion, the Testing Diamond is often more efficient than the Testing Pyramid, as I explained here: